 These are the costs of holiday entitlements and lieu time earned by police officers and police staff but not taken by the year-end.
-As balances at 31 March each year do not differ with materiality, the estimated liability is calculated on a bi-annual basis using data from resource management systems.
-Further details are included within Note 17 to the core financial statements.
+As balances at 31 March each year do not differ with materiality, the estimated liability is calculated on a 3 year rolling basis using data from resource management systems, and adjusted to reflect changes in workforce numbers, pay inflation and employers contribution rates for pensions and national insurance.
+Further details are included within Note 10 to the Group financial statements.